-The plan presents a bold vision for the future of the region.
-However, achieving that vision will require integrating key issues facing the region, including land use, transportation, housing, economic development, natural resource conservations, and public health.
 The vision, goals, and strategies presented in this plan are the result of substantial input from municipal leaders and the general public.
 Public input included guidance from the UVLSRPC Regional Plan Advisory Committee, analysis of the 27 municipal master plans from the region's communities, participation at special events around the region, meetings with municipal leaders, an online forum specific to the UVLSRPC region, and a telephone survey of residents of the region.

 This plan is advisory in nature, purpose, and effect.
-Adoption of the plan by the UVLSRPC in no way changes the structure or authority of local governments.
+Adoption of the plan in no way changes the structure or authority of local governments.
 Rather, the plan is intended to strengthen the decision-making capacity of local governments by providing information and guidance that can support municipal master plans and policies.
 The plan recognizes the independent traditions of local government in New Hampshire and seeks to facilitate intermunicipal cooperation.
 The adoption of this plan means that the UVLSRPC commits its staff and program resources to achieve the plan's goals and recommendations.